- The Ministry

 The current situation in Bosnia-Herzegovina and the issues of Kosovo and the name of the Former Yugoslav Republic of Macedonia all result from the break-up of Yugoslavia.

-As a longstanding member of the EU, NATO and other Euroatlantic institutions, Greece pursues the consolidation of stability, security and development in the region through the establishment of good neighbourly relations and respect for the basic principles of international law and order – as they are set down in the UN Charter – as well as through the full incorporation of all the Balkan countries into the European and Euroatlantic institutions.
+As a longstanding member of the EU (1981), NATO (1952) and other Euroatlantic institutions, Greece pursues the consolidation of stability, security and development in the region through the establishment of good neighbourly relations and respect for the basic principles of international law and order – as they are set down in the UN Charter – as well as through the full incorporation of all the Balkan countries into the European and Euroatlantic institutions.

 Within this framework, Greece’s regional policy for the Balkans revolves around the following axes:

 - A strengthened political role for the South Eastern European Cooperation Process (SEECP), which would enable the countries of the region to take their share of responsibility in confronting regional challenges.
-The politically strengthened SEECP will serve as an antechamber where countries of the region can make accession preparations on their course towards the European Union.
+The politically strengthened SEECP serves as an antechamber where countries of the region can make accession preparations on their course towards the European Union.